alasin/pascal_object_classification_tf/Writeup.md

 ## Task 5: Analysis (20 points)

-By now we should have a good idea of training networks from scratch or from pre-trained model, and the relative performance in either scenarios.
-Needless to say, the performance of these models is way stronger than previous non-deep architectures we used until 2012.
-However, final performance is not the only metric we care about.
-It is important to get some intuition of what these models are really learning.
-Lets try some standard techniques.

 #### Q5.1: Conv-1 filters
 Extract and compare the conv1 filters from CaffeNet in Task 2, at different stages of the training.
 Show at least 3 filters.